 Continuing education can be more accessible with Blue Ridge CTC’s financial aid grants.

 Grants and scholarships are often called “gifts” because they are free money—financial aid that doesn’t have to be repaid.
-Grants are often based on financial need.
+Grants are often based on financial needs.

 Federal Pell Grant

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest expected family contributions will be considered first for a FSEOG.
-Just like Pell Grants, the FSEOG does not have to be repaid.
-Click here for details.
+Just like Pell Grants, FSEOG does not have to be repaid.
+Learn more about the FSEOG Grant online.

 West Virginia Higher Education Grant

-This grant ensures that West Virginia students with financial need are given an opportunity to pursue a college education.
+This grant ensures that West Virginia students with financial needs are given an opportunity to pursue a college education.
 The grant may be renewed until the student’s course of study is completed, but may not exceed an additional three academic years beyond the initial award.
-Awards are based on demonstrated financial need and generally may be used in conjunction with other forms of state, federal and institutional financial aid.
-Click here for information.
+Awards are based on demonstrated financial need and generally may be used in conjunction with other forms of state, federal, and institutional financial aid.
+Learn more about the WV Higher Education Grant.